joeb-brfc/quiz/README.md

 ### 🧑‍🎓 User Story: Question & Answer Flow

-**As a user**, I want to be shown one question at a time with clear answer options, not too indistinctive from several quiz shows.
+**As a user**, I want to be shown one question at a time with clear answer options, similar to familiar quiz show formats.

 **Acceptance Criteria:**
 - Only one question displays at a time.